-If you think your dog has broken a bone, they will need to be assessed and treated by a professional right away.
-Your vet will likely schedule an emergency visit, but realize that you may still need to wait a while to be seen if the vet is booked up for the day.
+If you think your dog has broken a bone, it will need to be assessed and treated by a professional right away.
+Your vet will likely schedule an emergency visit but realize that you may still need to wait a while to be seen if the vet is booked up for the day.

 Don't Play Veterinarian

-Do not try to set or splint the bone, and do not try to put any creams, ointments, or sprays etc. on the injury.
+Do not try to set or splint the bone, and do not try to put any creams, ointments, sprays, etc. on the injury.
 If you try to help by doing any of these, your dog may become more agitated and could bite due to the pain.